Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Soil compaction from off-trail pet traffic increases erosion

-To sum up, Visiting Zion National Park with a dog requires realistic expectations, thoughtful planning, and a clear understanding of the park's strict pet restrictions.
-These rules aren't meant to discourage visitors, but to protect fragile desert ecosystems, native wildlife, and your pet's safety in an environment defined by extreme heat, narrow canyons, and rugged terrain.
+To sum up, visiting Zion National Park with a dog requires realistic expectations, thoughtful planning, and a clear understanding of the park’s strict pet restrictions.
+These rules are not intended to discourage visitors, but to protect fragile desert ecosystems, native wildlife, and your pet’s safety in an environment defined by extreme heat, narrow canyons, and rugged terrain.

 Frequently Asked Questions